burntandfried/CSE185/README.md

 # CSE185-BWA-porject

 This is the project for CSE185, done by Jade Chng, Ananya Prasad and Anna-Sophia Dinov.
-It implements the Burrows-Wheeler Aligner method using Burrows-Wheeler Trans
+It implements the Burrows-Wheeler Aligner method using Burrows-Wheeler Transfrom to index the reference genome, and then to use the Seed and Extend Strategy and the Smith-Waterman Algorithm to align the queries to the given reference.

- This program is a rudimentary attempt to implement the BWA tool we used in Lab, thus, we will be comparing our program to the BWA tool.
-We plan on coding and running the tool in Python.